bintangrizqikhairullah/Simple-Application-Programming-with-Python/README.md

 <img src="images/pic5.png" alt="Image Description" width="500"/>
 </p>

-After choosing the category, books with the category will be displayed
+After choosing the category, books with the category will be displayed.

 # Removing a book from database

+To remove a book's data from the database, enter the number 3 on the main menu.

 <p align="center">
 <img src="images/pic6.png" alt="Image Description" width="500"/>
 </p>

-To remove a book from the database, user will have to input the id of the book that will be removed, in this example the book with id ISBN-100-85901 will be removed.
+After that, user's will have to input the id of the book that will be removed, in this example the book with id ISBN-100-85901 will be removed.

 <p align="center">
 <img src="images/pic7.png" alt="Image Description" width="500"/>